What is this course about?

 * SPM/UEC holders must have a minimum of grade 6 for the Bahasa Inggeris (English Language) subject

 If you wish to take the Diploma in Microelectronics, you need to come in through the Electricial and Electronic Engineering Programme (JAE code T05) or Common Engineering Programme (JAE code T56).
 You will then undergo a common first year Electrical and Electronic Engineering programme, before opting for and branching out into the Diploma in Microelectronics in your second and final years of study.
 You will then graduate with the Diploma in Microelectronics at the end of your third year of study.
-The cut-off point for T05 in JAE2011 was 20.
+The last aggregate Score for T05 in JAE2011 was 20.

 Is there any opportunity for further education?